viktec/nethvoice-docs/docs/tutorial/trunks/bypass_proxy_trunks.md

 ## Trunks with registration

 - Default behaviour: the wizard sets the proxy as the outbound proxy for registered trunks.
-- To bypass for a registered trunk, remove the outbound proxy value in the [FreePBX advanced](/docs/administrator-manual/advanced/freepbx) for that trunk.
+- To bypass for a registered trunk, remove the **Outbound proxy** value in the [FreePBX advanced](/docs/administrator-manual/advanced/freepbx) for that trunk.
+- Then, configure the NAT settings in FreePBX as described in the [audio problems troubleshooting guide](../troubleshooting/audio_problems.md#nat-settings) to ensure proper handling of SIP and RTP traffic.

 ## Trunks without registration

 - For non‑registered trunks, proxy routing is configured using the [specific page](/docs/administrator-manual/advanced/trunks_without_registration); incoming routes can be added based on numbers.
 - Some devices/operators send a Request‑URI containing an unknown domain.
 Rules based on domain (in addition to number) are planned and will simplify handling these cases.
+If you have this problem, please contact Nethesis support for guidance.

 ## Notes on Mediant devices